revenue-operations-inc/recruiting-test/README.md

 You don't need to write the code.
 Hand back:

-- **A simple agent diagram.** A graph showing the agents you'd build and the sub-agents each one launches.
-Keep it readable — boxes and arrows are fine.
+- **A simple agent diagram.** A graph showing the agents you'd build, the agents each one launches, and whether execution is deterministic or dynamic.
 - **Why you're building each agent.** For every agent in the diagram, a sentence or two on what it's responsible for and why it exists as its own agent.
 - **Your assumptions.** What you think is important for this problem, what you're